MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/nf-strmini-streamclassstreamnotification.md

-##### - NotificationType.StreamRequestComplete

-Indicates that the minidriver has completed its handling of the stream-oriented stream request block that is pointed to by the optional third argument of this routine, <i>pSrb</i>.

-##### - NotificationType.ReadyForNextStreamDataRequest

-Indicates that this stream is ready to receive another data request.

-#### - EventSet

-Identifies the event set against which to match in the event queue for this stream.
-Specify only if <i>NotificationType</i> equals <b>SignalMultipleStreamEvents</b>.
-This parameter is optional.

-##### - NotificationType.SignalStreamEvent

-Signals that the event specified by the <i>EventEntry</i> parameter has occurred.

-#### - EventId

-Indicates the event ID against which to match in the event queue for this stream.
-Specify only if <i>NotificationType</i> equals <b>SignalMultipleStreamEvents</b>.
-This parameter is optional.

-##### - NotificationType.ReadyForNextStreamControlRequest

-Indicates that this stream is ready to receive another control request.

 #### - pSrb

 Pointer to an <a href="..\strmini\ns-strmini-_hw_stream_request_block.md">HW_STREAM_REQUEST_BLOCK</a> structure.
 Specify only if <i>NotificationType</i> equals <b>StreamRequestComplete</b>.
 Pointer to the stream request block that the minidriver has completed processing.
 Once this routine completes, this address is no longer valid.
 This parameter is optional.

-##### - NotificationType.DeleteStreamEvent

-Deletes the event specified by the <i>EventEntry</i> parameter.

 #### - EventEntry